jasiatico/CFAL-Documentation/FFmpeg/FFmpeg_General_Usage.md

 1. `generate_video_ffmpeg.py` - Converts a PNG image sequence into an MP4.
 2. `mp4_to_gif_converter.py` - Converts an MP4 into an optimized GIF.

+I also have created a bash script to automatically execute both python scripts:

+1. `animate.sh` - executes both python scripts sequentially to generate an MP4 and GIF.

 ---

 ## 1. `generate_video_ffmpeg.py`